-- 1. During the period 2025-2028, Greece is allowed to deviate from and exceed the maximum growth rates of net expenditure as set by Council Recommendation $C/2025/661^9$ to the extent that the net expenditure in excess of these maximum growth rates is not more than: - i. the increase in defence expenditure in percent of GDP since 2024; - ii. provided that the deviation in excess of the maximum growth rates of net expenditure does not exceed 1.5 percent of GDP. - 2.
-In the years after 2028, Greece may still deviate from and exceed the maximum growth rates of net expenditure as set by a Council Recommendation in accordance with Articles 17 or 19 of Regulation (EU) 2024/1263, to the extent that the net expenditure in excess of these maximum growth rates is related to deliveries of military equipment contracted before end-2028 and remains within the overall cap mentioned above. - 3.
-In accordance with Article 22(7) of Regulation (EU) 2024/1263, the deviations from the maximum growth rates of net expenditure as set by the Council that are allowed by this Recommendation will not be recorded as debits in the control account of Greece.
+- 1. During the period 2025-2028, Latvia is allowed to deviate from and exceed the maximum growth rates of net expenditure as set by Council Recommendation C/2025/6529 to the extent that the net expenditure in excess of these maximum growth rates is not more than: - (i) the increase in defence expenditure in percent of GDP since 2021; - (ii) provided that the deviation in excess of the maximum growth rates of net expenditure does not exceed 1.5 percent of GDP. - 2.
+In the years after 2028, Latvia may still deviate from and exceed the maximum growth rates of net expenditure as set by a Council Recommendation in accordance with Articles 17 or 19 of Regulation (EU) 2024/1263, to the extent that the net expenditure in excess of these maximum growth rates is related to deliveries of military equipment contracted before end-2028 and remains within the overall cap mentioned above.